Looking to purchase a second home but wondering how you can do so without the funds for a down payment? Learn your options in this guide.

 Whether you’re daydreaming of a vacation home or an investment property, you might want to know how to afford a second home or how to buy a second home with no down payment.

 If so, you’ve come to the right place.
-In this short guide, we’ll go over how to buy a second home without a down payment.
-As a homeowner, you have options, like a home equity loan alternative—but it’s important to know the risks and benefits of each as you start your search for a second property.
+In this short guide, we’ll go over how to buy a second home without putting money down.
+As a homeowner, you have options, like a home equity loan alternative —but it’s important to know the risks and benefits of each as you start your search for a second property.

 Can I Buy a Second Home Without a Down Payment?